 More often than not, the answer to the question of why does my dog keep watching me while I sleep lies in its need for attention.
 Whether it wants food, a pee break, or is feeling stressed, a dog will do everything in its power to let us know what it’s feeling.

 Recently, I’ve been having some trouble sleeping and I keep waking up in the middle of the night.
-Every time I do, as soon as I open my eyes, I see that my dog’s just glaring at me.
+Every time I do, I see that my dog’s just glaring at me.
 At first, I thought nothing of it, but it’s been bugging me a lot lately because it won’t stop.
-So I set out on a mission to answer the question of why does my dog keep watching me while I sleeps-on-his-back-what-is-the-reason/” title=”sleep”>sleep.
+So I set out on a mission to answer the question of why does my dog keep watching me while I sleep.

 After a quick consultation with the vet, I found all the possible reasons for my conundrum.
 Here they are.